S4b1n3/Internship_LAAS/README.md

 bnn-main.cc : is the file that runs the cp model.
 It takes as parameter:

- */ param1 : number of input examples

- */ param2 : boolean which define the type of constraint used  to compute the value of the preactivation
+ */ param1 : boolean which define the type of constraint used  to compute the value of the preactivation

+ */ param2 : number of input examples

+ */ param3 : index of the model to run

- */ param3 : number of neurons on the first hidden layer
+ */ param4 : number of neurons on the first hidden layer

- */ param4 : number of neurons on the second hidden layer
+ */ param5 : number of neurons on the second hidden layer

  */ paramX : number of neurons on the Xth hidden layer